cubistcastle/static-site-generators/README.md

 poole
 ------

 [poole](https://bitbucket.org/obensonne/poole) is a static site generator which is written in Python, and uses markdown for text processing.
+Installation of the tool is as simple as cloning a repository, and adding it to your PATH.

 poole  allows dynamic content to be written in the input files (in Python).
 The output of the python will appear inline, and there is also the ability to generate simple stub functions in the `macros.py` file.
 This functionality is sufficient to allow file-inclusion, and similar dynamic handling.